Bastardkb/bastardkb.github.io/bg_scylla/07ribbon_cables.md

 layout: default
 title: Installing the Ribbon Cables
 nav_order: 7
-parent: Build guides - Charybdis Nano
+parent: Build guide - Scylla
 ---

 # Table of contents

 1. TOC
 {:toc}
-// TODO

 # Introduction

 In this section, we will connect the PCB plates to the Splinky shields using the flexible ribbon cables.
 This connects the switches to the "brain" of the keyboard, which can then read what you type.

 There is the right side and left side, with plate and thumb cluster PCBs.
 It can get a bit confusing, but not to worry!
 We detailed everything, so just read the instructions carefully.